-If less than 30 days has passed since the client's eligibility was denied, allow the client to re-sign and date the application or page one of Form 03-07 Combined Application Form to set a new filing date.
+If less than 30 days has passed since the applicant's eligibility was denied, allow the applicant or his or her representative to re-sign and date the original application, sign page 16 of the Wisconsin Medicaid for the Elderly, Blind, or Disabled Application Packet, sign the signature page of the application summary, or call the agency to submit a telephonic signature to set a new filing date.

-If more than 30 days has passed since a client's eligibility was denied and the client is not open for any other program, the client must file a new application to reopen his or her MA.
+If more than 30 days has passed since an applicant's eligibility was denied and the person is not open for any other program, the person must file a new application to reopen his or her Medicaid.

-If the client is open for any other program of assistance, do not require him or her to resign his or her application or sign a new application.
+If the person is open for any other program of assistance, do not require him or her to re-sign his or her application or sign a new application.

-This page last updated in Release Number: 15-01 Release Date: 06/10/2015 Effective Date: 06/10/2015
+This page last updated in Release Number: 17-03 Release Date: 11/03/2017